-- 2.1 The Annual Pay Policy Statement for the financial year 2022/23 is at Appendix 'A' attached.
-There are a few particular features to note in this year's statement.
-The introduction of the National Living Wage on 1 April 2016 has had the effect of eroding away Scale 1 and 2 of the pay structure.
-The National Living Wage which now applies to those aged 23 and over rises from £8.91 per hour to £9.50 per hour w.e.f.
-6th April 2022.
-This means that the minimum annual salary rises from £17,189 to £18,327.
-This means that Grade 3 on the pay structure ceases to exist and moves all those on Grade 3 up to the minimum of Grade 4.
-The effect of this rise is to increase the base annual salary of 14 permanent and 52 casual employees to the new level of the National Living Wage.
-This suggests we will in due course have to re-model the bottom end of the pay structure.
-This project is in HR's workplan. - 2.2 Runnymede has a local pay approach but we compete for staff with other authorities and employers.
+- 2.2 This means that the minimum annual salary rises from £20,707 to £22,071.
+The effect of this rise is to increase the base annual salary of 45 permanent and 34 casual employees to the new level of the National Living Wage.
+To address the impact of the increases to the National Living Wage, a proposed re-modelling of the lower end of the pay structure is being designed and will be contained in a separate future report to this committee. - 2.3 Runnymede has a local pay approach, but we compete for staff with other authorities and employers.
 At present the jobs market is an extremely competitive one for employers, particularly in areas of skills shortage.
-Filling certain types of professional roles remains a problem, although this temporarily lessened due to the pandemic. - 2.3 The Council's overall policies on pay have not altered since last year's Pay Policy Statement.
-This Pay Policy is written for the financial year ahead but the pay data is based on the current year.
-Under the Localism Act 'Chief Officer' and 'Deputy Chief Officer' roles are defined simply by reporting direct to either the Chief Executive or Chief Officers.
-Since the Council deleted the tier of Chief Officer roles this means that roles reporting to the Assistant Chief Executive and to the Corporate Heads are now classed as Deputy Chief Officers.
+Filling certain types of professional and other roles remain a problem. - 2.4 The Council's overall policies on pay have not altered since last year's Pay Policy Statement except for the proposed re-modelling of the lower end of the pay structure, previously referred to, and the proposed cost of living pay increase for this year in response to the high level of inflation, which is the subject of a separate report to the committee. - 2.5 This Pay Policy is written for the financial year ahead, but the pay data is based on the current year.
+Under the Localism Act 'Chief Officer' and 'Deputy Chief Officer' roles are defined simply by reporting direct to either the Chief Executive or statutory or non-statutory 'Chief Officers' excluding those defined as having 'support roles. - 2.6 Since the Council deleted the tier of Chief Officer roles this means that roles reporting to the Assistant Chief Executive and to the Corporate Heads are now classed as Deputy Chief Officers.
 Corporate Heads (who are in fact enhanced Heads of Service) are classed as 'Chief Officers' where they report to the Chief Executive under the interpretation of the Act.
-Consequently more roles feature in this statement as Chief Officer or 'Deputy Chief Officers' who in fact are either Corporate Heads, Business Centre managers, section heads or in some cases individual post-holders because of the Council's flat structure.
+Consequently, more roles feature in this statement as Chief Officer or 'Deputy Chief Officers' who in fact are either Corporate Heads, Business Centre managers, section heads or in some cases individual post-holders because of the Council's flat structure.
 However legally we need to set it out this way.
 It does not mean that all these post-holders fulfil the roles of a Chief or Deputy Chief Officer at Runnymede.